 Kuittila Farm, Nurmes, Finland

-A Volter CHP unit was installed to Kuittila Farm in 2012 and the farm has been energy self-sufficient since then.
 Kuittila Farm is located in the city of Nurmes, in North Karelia, Finland.
-The dairy farm has two milking robots, the total head count for the livestock is 320 and they have 150 hectares of arable land.
+The dairy farm has two milking robots, and the total headcount for the livestock is 320.
+The farmland covers an area of 150 hectares.
 In addition to milk production, there is also a metal workshop in the farm.
+A Volter CHP unit was installed to Kuittila Farm in 2012, and the farm has been energy self-sufficient since then.

-The energy consumption for the three barns, workshop, grain dryer, other buildings and woodchip dryer is massive 450 000 Kwh of electricity and 700 000 Kwh of heating yearly basis, which led the farm owners to consider producing their own energy.
-Energy self-sufficiency brings significant savings to the farm in the long term.
-Together with the solar panels, the Volter CHP produces almost all of the energy the farm needs.
+In Kuittila Farm, the energy consumption for the three barns, workshop, grain dryer, other buildings and woodchip dryer is massive 450 000 kWh of electricity and 700 000 kWh of heating in a yearly basis, which led the farm owners to consider producing their own energy.
+A Volter CHP unit was installed on the farm in 2012.
+Together with solar panels, the Volter CHP produces almost all of the energy the farm needs.
 In the long term, energy self-sufficiency brings significant savings to the farm.

 A forerunner of own, renewable energy production

 The North Karelian county is running bioenergy as one of their most important future areas of industry and employer.
 The Kuittila Farm’s energy production solution raises interest amongst other farmers and business and property owners, educational institutions and different state governments.
 The farm owners are providing guided visitation tours for visitors all over the world to explore Volter’s CHP.

 Even though the CHP requires a bit more work than the old system, the owner feels that energy produced with woodchip is more reasonable than with fossil fuels or purchasing energy.
 In 2015 the farm owners were rewarded by Finnish Environment Institute for their exemplary renewable production.